- the subversion of absolute beginning

 The subversion of absolute beginning that we find within Inferno 1 occurs on a larger scale in the opening cantos as a group: only in canto 2 do we find the poet’s invocation to the Muses, and only in canto 3 does the pilgrim approach the gate of hell and does the actual voyage get under way.
 Moreover, although the first souls we see are those in hell’s vestibule, in canto 3, we do not reach the first circle, and thus the first souls of hell proper, until canto 4, and the first prolonged infernal interview does not occur until canto 5, when the pilgrim meets Francesca.
 This programmatic serialization of the poem’s beginning, whereby a new beginning is accorded to each of these early cantos, is most dramatically evidenced by canto 2, which effectively succeeds in postponing, and at least temporarily derailing, the beginning provided by the end of canto 1.
 (The Undivine Comedy, p.
 28)

-[4] At the end of canto 2, when the journey begins again, the protagonist has been effectively issued a passport that licenses him to do the non-permissible without suffering negative consequences.
+[4] Why does Dante use canto 2 to postpone the journey that seems to begin at the end of canto 1?
+Canto 2 is a space of non-action that creates the possibility of action: the journey is delayed while its ideological premises are discussed.
+At the end of canto 2, when the journey begins again, the protagonist has been effectively issued a passport that licenses him to do the non-permissible without suffering negative consequences.

 [6] In narrative terms, canto 2 is devoted to retarding the journey’s beginning, allowing for a narrative space in which these issues can be explicitly brought forward, discussed, and “resolved”, at least to the degree necessary to allow the journey to begin.
 It turns out that Dante-protagonist, the individual and singular historical being, the “io sol uno” (I myself alone) of Inferno 2.3, who was born in Florence in 1265, has to deal with the psychological fall-out of being chosen for such a remarkable undertaking.

-[7] Inferno 2 begins by situating the traveler and his fear in the growing dusk of the departing day, as he prepares himself for the battle that awaits him.
-Following the epic invocation to the Muses of verses 7-9 (another marker of incipience), Dante announces to Virgilio that he is afraid.
+[8] Inferno 2 begins by situating the traveler and his fear in the growing dusk of the departing day, as he prepares himself for the battle that awaits him.
+Following the epic invocation to the Muses of verses 7–9 (another marker of incipience), Dante announces to Virgilio that he is afraid.
 He does not believe he is qualified to undertake such a spectacular mission.
-The pilgrim’s apprehension is carefully articulated through two examples of men who, in contrast to himself, were indeed qualified for such remarkable undertakings.
-These men were chosen, elected by God: one was “ne l’empireo ciel per padre eletto” (in the empyrean heaven he was chosen as father [Inf.
+The pilgrim’s apprehension is carefully articulated through two examples of men who, in contrast to himself, he believes were indeed qualified for such remarkable undertakings.
+These men were chosen, elected by God: one was “ne l’empireo ciel per padre eletto” (chosen as father in the empyrean heaven [Inf.
 2.21]), the other was the “Vas d’elezïone” (the Chosen Vessel [Inf.
 2.28]).
-Dante‘s fears rotate around these words, “eletto” and “elezïone”: Who elected Dante for such an impresa (41)?
+Dante’s fears rotate around these words, “eletto” and “elezïone”: in contrast to Aeneas and Paul, who elected Dante for such an undertaking—such an “impresa” (41)?

 [11] We go back now to the pilgrim’s initial statement of fear and concern and his self-comparison to two chosen ones, one classical and the other biblical.

-[12] The first chosen one is Aeneas (the “father of Sylvius” in verse 13), who was able to go to Hades while still in the body: “corruttibile ancora, ad immortale / secolo andò, e fu sensibilmente” (he went to the immortal realm while still corruptible, and with his live body [Inf.
-2.14-15]).
-The voyage of Aeneas to the underworld (as described in Book 6 of the Aeneid) is fully comprehensible, says the pilgrim, given that he was chosen in heaven as the founder of Rome and its empire, the future seat of the papacy (verses 19-27).
+[14] The first chosen one is Aeneas (the “father of Sylvius” in verse 13), who was able to go to Hades while still in the body: “corruttibile ancora, ad immortale / secolo andò, e fu sensibilmente” (he went to the immortal realm while still corruptible, and with his live body [Inf.
+2.14–15]).
+The voyage of Aeneas to the underworld, as described in Book 6 of the Aeneid, is fully comprehensible, says the pilgrim, given that he was chosen in heaven as the founder of Rome and its empire, the future seat of the papacy (verses 19–27).

-[13] The pilgrim continues: St. Paul too (“the chosen vessel” of verse 28) undertook an analogous journey.
+[15] The pilgrim continues: St. Paul too (“the chosen vessel” of verse 28) undertook an analogous journey.
 Dante is referring here to Paul’s statement in 2 Corinthians 12:2 that he was “caught up to the third heaven”: “raptum eiusmodi usque ad tertium caelum”.
 This passage stresses the unknowable status of the body: “sive in corpore nescio sive extra corpus nescio Deus scit” (whether in the body I do not know, or out of the body I do not know, God knows).
+Saint Paul’s journey to the third heaven was the consummate example of visionary raptus, discussed and debated by theologians for centuries.

-[16] Moreover, the language used in Inferno 2 for Aeneas’ descent to Hades, the emphasis on his going in his body (“e fu sensibilmente”), further connects the classical pagan example to Christian visionary phenomenology.
+[16] While the invocation of Saint Paul as the prototype of one who expderienced raptus is canonical, Dante is highly atypical in linking Saint Paul’s biblical raptus to Aeneas’s classical journey.
+This linkage is another example of Dante’s commitment to a hybrid textuality.
+He is committed to the contamination of biblical with classical.
+Moreover, the language used in Inferno 2 for Aeneas’s descent to Hades, the emphasis on his going in his body (“e fu sensibilmente”), further connects the classical pagan example to Christian visionary phenomenology.
 This is a tradition, as we see in 2 Corinthians 12:2 cited above, which stresses the paradoxical and inexplicable presence of the body.
-In this passage Dante has introduced language and references that allude to the problem of the mystical journey accomplished in the flesh.
+In this passage Dante has introduced language and references that allude to the mystical journey accomplished in the flesh.

-[18] As per 2 Corinthians 12, where St. Paul’s raptus immediately raises the question of the status of the body (“sive in corpore nescio sive extra corpus nescio Deus scit”), we find in Inferno 1 not only the first reference to visionary sleep, the “sonno” of verse 11, but also the first reference to the pilgrim’s “corpo”: “Poi ch’èi posato un poco il corpo lasso” (I let my tired body rest awhile [Inf.
+[17] These allusions work retroactively to characterize the “sonno” of Inferno 1.11 as belonging to a special class of sleep: it is the mystical and waking sleep of the visionary, one who experiences his vision in embodied form.
+As per 2 Corinthians 12, where Saint Paul’s raptus immediately raises the question of the status of the body (“sive in corpore nescio sive extra corpus nescio Deus scit”), we find in Inferno 1 not only the first reference to visionary sleep, the “sonno” of verse 11, but also the first reference to the pilgrim’s “corpo”: “Poi ch’èi posato un poco il corpo lasso” (I let my tired body rest awhile [Inf.
 1.28]).

-[19] Within the primary vision that encompasses all the Commedia there are opportunities for secondary faints, sleeps, and even secondary visions.
-For instance, the ecstatic visions of the terrace of wrath in Purgatory are secondary visions, in that they are visions that occur within the overall vision that is the Commedia.
-Similarly, there is sleep within the overall visionary sonno: for instance, the pilgrim falls at the end of Inferno 3, like a man whom sleep has seized, “caddi come l’uom cui sonno piglia” (Inf.
+[18] Within the primary vision that encompasses the whole Commedia there are opportunities for secondary faints, sleeps, and even secondary visions.
+For instance, the ecstatic visions of the terrace of wrath in purgatory are secondary visions, in that they are visions that occur within the overall vision that is the Commedia.
+Similarly, there is sleep that occurs within the overall visionary sonno: for instance, the pilgrim falls at the end of Inferno 3, “like a man whom sleep has seized”: “caddi come l’uom cui sonno piglia” (Inf.
 3.136).
 He awakens from this secondary sonno at the beginning of Inferno 4, when a thunderbolt blasts him awake: “Ruppemi l’alto sonno ne la testa / un greve truono, sì ch’io mi riscossi / come persona ch’è per forza desta” (The heavy sleep within my head was smashed / by an enormous thunderclap, so that / I started up as one whom force awakens [Inf.
-4.1-3]).
+4.1–3]).

 Ma io perché venirvi? o chi ’l concede?
 Io non Enea, io non Paulo sono: me degno a ciò né io né altri ’l crede.
 (Inf.
 2.31-33)